 I find that small businesses, especially those in the technology industry, try to keep up with the trends set by Google and Microsoft.
 As a result, they try to offer similar benefits or perks attempting to emulate the bigger companies in an effort to retain employees.

 While eccentric perks may seem nice, I suggest clients go right to the source for information.
 Survey employees about what’s important to them, and do so on a recurring basis.

 Ask them why they joined your company and, more importantly, why they’ve stayed?
 Use their feedback to create programs or a culture that meets those needs.

 Want more information to help you develop successful employee retention strategies?
-Download our free e-book From Hire to Retire: A guide to retaining your best employees today.
+Download our free magazine, The Insperity guide to employee retention.